Leoneq/iNapMalinka/readme.md

 Formally it's a mobile HMI, as besides of NRF24L01 you can use WiFi and Bluetooth to control your devices!!

 # Why Malinka?
-* extremely small size compared to other pi handhelds
+* small and compact size
 * big, colorful LCD with touch!
 * two joysticks allowing to play more modern games
 * NRF24L01 radio makes it a perfect remote!!